Q1. Are my out-of-pocket costs different if I use a network dentist versus a non-network dentist?

-- The discounts offered by network dentists generally lower your out-of-pocket costs and allow you to cover more dental services for the annual benefit maximum.
+- The negotiated rates offered by network dentists generally lower your out-of-pocket costs and allow you to cover more dental services for the annual benefit maximum.

 - Network dentists submit claims for you, so you do not have to complete claim forms.

 - Negotiated rates are within reasonable and customary limits, so you will not have to pay charges above the limits.
 However, the alternative course of treatment rules noted in the Adjustments to Billed Charges section apply.